spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-product-offer-checkout-feature-integration.md

 description: This document describes the process how to integrate the Marketplace Product Offer + Checkout feature into a Spryker project.
 ---

-This document describes how to integrate the [Marketplace Product Offer + Checkout feature integration]() feature into a Spryker project.
+This document describes how to integrate the Marketplace Product Offer + Checkout feature into a Spryker project.

 ## Install feature core
-Follow the steps below to install the Marketplace Product Offer + Checkout feature integration feature core.
+Follow the steps below to install the Marketplace Product Offer + Checkout feature core.

 ### Prerequisites
-To start feature integration, integrate the required features:
+To start feature integration, overview, and install the necessary features:

 | NAME | VERSION | INTEGRATION GUIDE |
 |-|-|-|